 - The woman is more likely to need an excuse for what happened.
 After all, she just slept with a guy on the first date!

-Now, I'm sure that what I just said is going to "trigger" more than my fair share of other "woke folk" out there.
+Now, I'm sure some of those words are going to "trigger" more than my fair share of other "woke folk" out there.
 But in all fairness to myself, this isn't something I just made up.
 A woman's sexual "chastity" has always been viewed as more 'sacred' than a man's.

 Even though neither is more important than the other, it's far more likely that a woman would be called the "S" word if another woman wanted to belittle her in some way.